acharayaP03/covid19/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Bootstrap 5 alpha release.

-## Available Scripts
+## Covid 19 tracker Project

 In the project directory, you can run: